natty1712/Holiday/AndroidUpdate.txt

-Suggestion Insert Button - Insert a search suggestion into the URL bar by pressing a button on the right of it
+Custom Start Site - Change the default favorites view when opening a new tab to a specified URL